 Please take a few moments to fill out the contact form.
 I’m so excited to hear from you!
 I usually respond within 2 days unless I am traveling or on vacation.

-Check out some frequently asked questions below.
+Check out some frequently asked questions below to save yourself some time.

 Contact me with an inquiry for your date, include your budget and area you plan to get married.
 I'll answer those questions, send along my contract, and pricing and packaging information.
 If I am free on the date you are inquiring and am within your budget, I would love to go for coffee and meet with you both to show you in person my products, and get to know you better.
 This meeting is also a great time to sign a contract and book your date.
 To book your date I require a 50% non-refundable deposit and a signing of my contract (all outlined in the contract).
 Usually afterwards we talk about your engagement session (complimentary with most of my packages) and when would be the best time to set that up.
 If distance is a factor and we are unable to meet, a simple phone conversation/video chat will do.